Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthIn theory, the GeForce GTX 280 should perform much faster than the GeForce 8600 GT 512MB DDR2 in general. (explain)
+Memory BandwidthIn theory, the GeForce GTX 280 will be 1007% faster than the GeForce 8600 GT 512MB DDR2 in general, due to its higher bandwidth. (explain)

-Texel RateThe GeForce GTX 280 will be a lot (about 457%) better at anisotropic filtering than the GeForce 8600 GT 512MB DDR2. (explain)
+Texel RateThe GeForce GTX 280 is quite a bit (about 457%) faster with regards to texture filtering than the GeForce 8600 GT 512MB DDR2. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison